ram022/IBM-Project-43114-1660713040/README.md

 * Proposed Solution, ProblemSolution Fit, Solution Architecture)

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [project design phase 1](https://github.com/IBM-EPBL/IBM-Project-43114-1660713040/tree/main/PROJECT%20DESIGN%20PHASE%201) for a full list of proposed features (and known design).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>